katcarr/toDo_javascript/README.md

 To Do List
 ==============

-A simple javascript app that tracks tasks and lists them in a to do list or a done list Installation and Usage
+A simple javascript app that tracks lists and their tasks and lists them in a to do list or a done list Installation and Usage
 ------------
 To run the app simply clone this repository and open up the index.html file in a web browser.